 Second, the practice of IT is in constant flux and roles are constantly changing as technologies go through their life cycle.
 Ongoing learning is a must for IT professionals to stay within the profession and remain employable.
 Understanding AI should be at the top of that learning list.
 It’s important to help IT understand that deploying an AI solution is not about reducing staff.
 Rather, it’s about scaling up and making sure that IT pros have enough time for more important tasks.
 A self-healing AI solution takes care of the basic, run-of-the-mill operations so that the IT team only handles the escalations or the exceptions.
 For this reason, IT staff should welcome AI into the mix.

-A third best practice is to start incrementally.
+A third self-healing IT best practice is to start incrementally.
 This helps build trust as an organization tests out AI.
 It’s perhaps wiser to choose a small project in an area that is not mission-critical than to deploy AI across the entire enterprise in a big bang approach – especially so if there’s skepticism within the teams.
 An approach that many organizations have found useful is to start in small controlled areas with only recommendations, monitor for a few business cycles and then move up to actions, continue monitoring and then expand the breadth and depth.